kush-alloralabs/aws-blockchain-node-runners/lib/allora/README.md

 Allora Worker nodes are the interfaces between data scientists' models and the Allora Network.
 A worker node is a machine-intelligent application registered on the Allora chain that provides inference/prediction on a particular topic it's subscribed to and gets rewarded based on the inference quality.

-This blueprint is designed to assist in deploying a single Allora [worker node](https://v2.docs.allora.network/datasci) on AWS.
+This blueprint is designed to assist in deploying a single Allora [Worker Node](https://v2.docs.allora.network/datasci) on AWS.
 It is intended for use in development, testing, or Proof of Concept (PoC) purposes.

 ## Overview of Deployment Architecture